 - Provide specialist assessment and interventions following an increase in behaviours of concern.
 This may include:

 - self harm

 - placing themselves at risk

 - disruptive behaviours that are impacting on the wellbeing of other people.

 Visit our Community Learning Disability Team page for more information

 When you are making the move from CAMHS to AHMS it could also be helpful to look at other community resources that could support and aid your recovery.
 Some ideas are listed below

-Through offering a range of courses aimed at helping you feel more hopeful and in control of your life, the Recovery College use an educational based approach to help people recognise and develop their personal resourcefulness and awareness in order to become experts in their self-care, and do the things they want to in life.
+Recovery College offer a range of courses aimed at helping you feel more hopeful and in control of your life.
+The Recovery College use an educational based approach to help people recognise and develop their personal resourcefulness and awareness in order to become experts in their self care and do the things they want to in life.